 Grażyna Mirkowska read the manuscript and made several suggestions.
-We also thank an anonymous reviewer for many helpful comments.
+We also got two anonymous reports that helped enormously.
+We are much obliged to reviewers and to Damian Niwiński for their criticism.

 Appendix A - a class implementing nonstandard model of theory $\mathcal{T}h_1$